seabbs/cste-forecasting-workshop/README.md

 Another option is to use [codespaces](https://code.visualstudio.com/docs/remote/codespaces) for which we provide a prebuilt environment (for vscode users this is also available for local use).

 As a back up, we also have a [binder](https://mybinder.org/v2/gh/seabbs/cste-forecasting-workshop/main?urlpath=rstudio) set up with all the necessary packages installed.
 This will take a little while to load and is a little unstable but should allow you to run the code in `tutorial.Rmd` as part of the workshop.
 Note that this will not save any changes you make to the code and may be slower than running the code on your own machine.
-If you run into an SSL error you may need to change the link to `http` in the URL bar and allow change your browser settings to allow unsafe sites.
+If you run into an SSL error you could try editing the address in your URL bar to `http` (from https) and change your browser security settings for this site.
+Note: do this at your own risk, and never on a state or federal government computer.

 # Other resources